Incredible things you never knew about the United States

 Stateside trivia

-You might think you know the USA – its iconic cities and sweeping landscapes are immortalised on screen, its history studied in classrooms around the world.
+You might think you know the USA – its iconic cities and sweeping landscapes are immortalized on screen, while its history is studied in classrooms around the world.
 But beneath the familiar lies a country full of unexpected stories and little-known wonders.

 A US town has been on fire since 1962